Catrobat/Catroweb/doc/current/upload.md

 | token | cccccccccc |
 | fileChecksum | &lt;md5 checksum of file&gt; |

-And A catrobat file is attached to the request
+And a catrobat file is attached to the request

-And The POST parameter "`fileChecksum`" contains the MD5 sum of the attached file
+And the POST parameter "`fileChecksum`" contains the MD5 sum of the attached file

-And We assume the next generated token will be "`rrrrrrrrrrr`"
+And we assume the next generated token will be "`rrrrrrrrrrr`"

-When The Request is invoked
+When the Request is invoked

-Then The returned json object will be:
+Then the returned json object will be:
 ```json
 {
   "projectId": "1",